Ebrahim011/-Serverless-REST-API-with-DynamoDB-and-API-Gateway-Architecture/README.md

-# Project 3: Serverless REST API with DynamoDB and API Gateway
+# Project 3: Serverless Web Application with REST API, DynamoDB, and IAM

 ## Overview

-This repository contains the **architecture diagrams** (in multiple formats) for a serverless REST API project.
-The diagrams illustrate how different AWS services integrate to deliver a fully managed, scalable, and event-driven application without server management.
+This repository contains **architecture diagrams** (in multiple formats) for a serverless web application.
+The design integrates multiple AWS services to deliver a **secure, scalable, and event-driven application** that supports full CRUD operations with role-based access control.

 ---

 ## Architecture Description

-The architecture demonstrates how to build a **Serverless REST API** using AWS services.
-It is designed to manage simple records (like a to-do list or customer data) and supports full CRUD (Create, Read, Update, Delete) functionality.
+The architecture demonstrates how to build a **Serverless REST API** with a web front-end, backed by DynamoDB.
+It supports CRUD functionality, secure IAM-based access, and centralized monitoring with CloudWatch.

 ![AWS Architecture](All%20Formats/AWS%20Arch.png)